JetBrains/teamcity-documentation/topics/git.md

 An __unsupported__ rule example is `+:some/dir=>some/otherDir`.

 ## Known Issues

-* `java.lang.OutOfMemoryError` while fetch repository.
-Usually occurs when there are large files in the repository.
-By default, TeamCity runs fetch in a separate process.
-To increase memory available to this process, change the teamcity.git.fetch.process.max.memory internal property (see description of this property [above](#Internal+Properties)).
+* `java.lang.OutOfMemoryError` while fetching from a repository.
+Usually occurs when there are large files in the repository and if the [`teamcity.git.fetch.process.max.memory`](#max-memory) internal property is defined.
+Since TeamCity 2019.2, the recommended approach is to disable this property thus delegating the automatic memory management to TeamCity; you can set a limit for the available memory via the [`teamcity.git.fetch.process.max.memory.limit`](#max-memory-limit) property.
+In earlier versions of TeamCity, you can increase the value of the `teamcity.git.fetch.process.max.memory` property.
-* Teamcity run as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
+* Teamcity running as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
 To make this work, run TeamCity using `teamcity-server.bat`.
-* inflation using streams in JGit prevents `OutOfMemoryError`, but can be time\-consuming (see the related thread at [jgit-dev](http://dev.eclipse.org/mhonarc/lists/jgit-dev/msg00687.html) for details and the [TW-14947](http://youtrack.jetbrains.net/issue/TW-14947) issue related to the problem).
+* Inflation using streams in JGit prevents `OutOfMemoryError`, but can be time-consuming (see the related thread at [jgit-dev](http://dev.eclipse.org/mhonarc/lists/jgit-dev/msg00687.html) for details and the [TW-14947](http://youtrack.jetbrains.net/issue/TW-14947) issue related to the problem).
 If you meet conditions similar to those described in the issue, try to increase `teamcity.git.stream.file.threshold.mb`.
 Additionally, it is recommended to increase the overall amount of memory dedicated for TeamCity to prevent `OutOfMemoryError`.

 ## Development Links

-Git support is implemented as an open\-source plugin.
+Git support is implemented as an open-source plugin.
 For development links, refer to the [plugin's page](https://plugins.jetbrains.com/plugin/8887-git).

 __  __